devreads51/devreads51.github.io/source/_posts/2017-1-2-7-languages-7-weeks-ruby.md

 tags: [7languages, ruby, books]
 header: "I decided to read <a href=\"http://amzn.to/2xV90jo\">Bruce Tate's Seven Languages in Seven Weeks</a> and I just finished with the first one: Ruby!"
 canonical_url: "https://www.sandordargo.com/blog/2017/01/02/7-languages-7-weeks-ruby"
+tweet: "Are you open for a weekly challenge?"
 ---
 Why I wanted to read the [book](http://amzn.to/2xV90jo)?
 At work I use mostly 3 languages: C++, Java and Python, depending on my actual project/task.
 I tend to read a lot of technical books and articles, so I hear often about other languages, other paradigms which are quite unfimilar to me.
 I have been thinking more and more about learning something completely new (to me) such as functional programming.

 Then I ran across [this book](http://amzn.to/2xV90jo) and I knew it is for me.
 It is challenging enough and should pay off quite well.